zod4v/loan-default-analysis/README.md

 ✅ Used SQL Server as the primary data source
 ✅ Cleaned and queried large datasets to extract key insights ✅ Built a dynamic and interactive Power BI dashboard
-✅ Analyzed patterns in loan defaults, identifying trends based on credit history, income, loan amount, and more
+✅ Analyzed patterns in loan defaults, identifying trends based on Loan Default & overview, Applicant Demographics & Financial Profile, Financial Risk Metrics.

 📈 The goal was to uncover actionable insights that could help financial institutions reduce risk and improve lending strategies.